FAQs from Prospective Students

 My goal as an advisor is to help my students become future leaders and succeed in academia and beyond.

 My advisees choose their own research questions.
 I hold the work to a reasonably high standard.
-We set concrete milestones together, and I give direct feedback when the work falls short.
+We set concrete plans together, and I give direct feedback when the work falls short.

 My door is always open.
 I also encourage and support students to seek out other mentors in the department and beyond.